 Thus far, we have a lengthy adaptation that’s been called the greatest movie never made, and a shorter one that’s been called pointless by Rogert Ebert.
 And maybe the problem lies here: both attempts tried to distill an extremely dense and complex plot into a single sitting.
-Dune was never meant to be experienced in a single sitting, or even a single reading.
+Dune was never meant to be experienced as a single film, or even a single reading.
 It was meant to be a complicated dive into humanity, one that requires you to peel each layer in your own time.
 So how exactly do you capture that on film?

 It’s also being released at a time when cinema-goers are far more receptive to complex plots and worlds, thanks to the major science fiction and fantasy films that have been well-received over the past four decades.

 So far, things are looking good, and while Dune has had a luckless past in cinema, this could be the movie that finally brings Frank Herbert’s universe to life.
 And if you want to fully appreciate how far along Dune has come: hit the books, watch the films, maybe even see the documentary.
-There are 8a also graphic novels, games, and a couple of television series if you’re into those, but we’re only talking about the novels and the movies right now.
+There are also graphic novels, games, and a couple of television series if you’re into those, but we’re only talking about the novels and the movies right now.
 It would be far too complicated if we included those, and this has already gone on long enough as it is, so we’re taking the Denis Villeneuve route here.

 Anyway, this epic has been a long time coming.
 From Frank Herbert’s novels, to Brian Herbert’s work with Kevin J. Anderson, and down to the movies and other adaptations: it’s a whole journey into the Dune universe.
 And it’s one that’s about to start again.